seboschtion/gummi/README.md

 ```bash
 gummi update
 ```
 in your LaTeX document.
 Your changes are applied immediately!
+Any changes made locally to a template file will not be lost, these files do not get updated.

 The _.gummi_ folder is important, it is responsible for tracking changes to your templates.